JoeFanning/Philosophical-AI/README.md

 ​This is the "global" or "macro" level of analysis.
 The Egalitarian-AI layer operates at a higher level of abstraction, taking the ethically-vetted models and analyzing their collective impact on the system and society as a whole.
 Its goal is to optimize for a more just and equal outcome, rather than just local fairness.
 ​Technically, this layer would function as a system-wide monitoring and control hub:

-​Systemic Feedback Loop Analysis: Systemic Feedback Loop Analysis ​The Egalitarian-AI would monitor its deployments in the real world.
-Successful deployments would be replicated and scaled, and the data from them would be integrated to optimize future solutions for equivalent or analogous problems.
-The system would also generalize these learnings to improve other, unrelated components and enhance its overall effective functionality.
+​Systemic Feedback Loop Analysis:
+The Egalitarian-AI would monitor its real-world deployments.
+Successful ones would be replicated, and the data they generate would be integrated to optimize or scale solutions for equivalent or analogous problems.
+The system would also generalize these learnings to improve other, unrelated components, thereby enhancing its overall functionality.

 ​External Data Integration and Impact Measurement: This is a key differentiator.
 The Egalitarian-AI would not just use internal data but would also integrate with external, real-world data streams (e.g., census data, public health records, economic indicators).
 It would then analyze the system's overall impact.
 For example, "Is the deployment of our educational AI system actually narrowing the academic achievement gap, or is it only benefiting students in well-resourced schools?"